-Even with home prices rising in some areas, there is still a way to buy an affordable home.
-They’re called a pre-foreclosed home, and they can be quite attractive financially.
+With home prices rising in some areas, a pre-foreclosed home can be quite attractive financially.

 If they can do that, they can likely walk away with a little equity in the home and while avoiding a bad credit mark that comes with a foreclosure — a mark can last seven years.

 “These went out of vogue during the housing downturn, but they have come back,” adds Blomquist.
 “There are fewer of them now.
 But since the housing market is on fire, people are looking for bargains.”

 Unfortunate life circumstances can cause anyone to fall behind on mortgage payments, Blomquistsays.

 “It’s different these days from when people just got bad loans and got in trouble during the mortgage crisis.
 Now, the common reasons are death, divorce, and loss of job.
 These can disrupt lives,” Blomquist explains.
 “These aren’t people who just forgot to pay the mortgage month after month.”

 How long do people have before foreclosure looms?

 After a certain number of months of not paying the mortgage, lenders can begin foreclosure procedures if no agreement can be made.
 That means that the first public notice will be in the form of a Notice of Default.
 This is a public record, and that’s how people find out about pre-foreclosure homes.

 The timespan of how many days a homeowner has before the proceedings begin varies from bank to bank.
 But new laws after the housing collapse give people a standard of 120 days.

 “During this whole time, hopefully, lenders are talking to the homeowners.
 They want to help them get on track again,” Blomquist says.